-"I do not choose to be this way and this is not a fad," Savannah said on May 7.
-"I cannot make someone else gay ...
+"I do not choose to be this way and this is not a fad," Savannah told the congregation on May 7.
+"I cannot make someone else gay. ...
 I believe that God wants us to treat each other with kindness, even if people are different, especially if they are different."

 Her microphone was muted after about two minutes — shortly after she said she's not a "horrible sinner" and that she someday hopes to have a partner, get married and have a family.
 She turned around to listen to something a man in a suit told her and then was walked down from the pulpit.